-I. COMPENSATED ABSENCES
+J. COMPENSATED ABSENCES

 Full-time deputies of the Sheriff's office earn from 40 to 104 hours of annual leave each year depending on length of service with the Sheriff's office.
 Annual leave is earned each month.
-A maximum of 40 hours can be accumulated and carried forward into a new calendar year.
-Upon termination of employment, unused annual leave is paid to deputies at the deputies' current rates of pay.
+A maximum of 36 hours of vacation can be accumulated and carried forward into a new calendar year along with any accumulated compensatory time earned.
+Upon termination of employment, unused annual leave and compensatory time is paid to deputies at the deputies' current rates of pay.